merlinthemagic/MTS/README.md

 There are 100's of questions on sites like askubuntu.com or stackoverflow.com asking: my PHP script needs to run as root, how do I do it?
 There has never been an easy way to accomplish that.
 That is by design, of course, letting PHP anywhere near root presents real security issues.

 Regardless there are times when we need the power of root to get the job done.
-The fear I have is that some of us get lost in the sea of suggested solutions and opt for the easy solution: run apache as root.
+I fear some of us get lost in the sea of suggested solutions and opt for the easy solution: run apache as root.
 Everything equal that’s dangerous.
 I hope this project will become the standard way to interact with the shell in PHP when the job requires root or real interaction with a shell.
 I want other programmers to comment and collaborate on this project in hopes we can mitigate as many of the security issues as possible.